-We’re stoked to share our whisky loot with you, following our beautiful wedding in the hills.
-Our friends travelled far and wide to attend our big day and yes, they came bearing malts.
+We’re stoked to share our whisky loot with you, following our beautiful holiday in the hills.
+Our friends travelled far and wide and yes, they came bearing malts.
 While we are yet to crack open these lovely golden spirits, we thought we’d give you a sneak preview into each one so you can share our excitement.
 So, here goes.

 From left to right:

 Talisker Dark Storm – Matured in heavily charred oak casks, this amber gold whisky is said to have a salty, smoky edge combined with hints of oak and aromatic spices including black pepper and clove.
 Some have even acknowledged a few notes of blackcurrant.
 In the words of the makers, the malt it “designed to capture the wild, untamed spirit of a full-blown storm at sea.”

 Bowmore 12 YO – Also known as “Islay’s medium peated malt”, the Bowmore 12 is said to be perfectly balanced while displaying incredible complexity.
 The malt is said to have notes of lemon and honey, held together by that classic Bowmore smokiness that we all love.